phalpern/WG21-halpern/vector-execution-models.md

 In ISPC, however, the language specification specifically requires that the _then_ branch of the `if` be executed for all applicable lanes before the `else` branch is executed.
-The optimization above is still valid because of the "as-if" rule, but unless the ISPC compiler can prove the absence of a cross-lane dependency in both branches it would be required to execute the first branch before the second.
+The optimization above is still valid because of the "as-if" rule, but unless the ISPC compiler can _prove_ the absence of a cross-lane dependency in both branches, it would be required to execute the first branch before the second.

 Processing of an _iteration-statement_ (`while`, `do` or `for`) is similar to